 Exposed aggregate concrete is as durable as plain concrete and more durable than natural stone.
-But this modern, stylish concrete finish does pose one tricky question – which exposed aggregate surface will you choose?
+But this modern, stylish concrete finish does pose one tricky question – which surface will you choose?
 With a range of colours, styles, sizes, and shapes on offer, read on to compare your options and find the aggregate that’s best for you.

 When it comes to a home improvement project, a new concrete surface isn’t typically thought of as offering endless design options.

 But this type of concrete isn’t your average concrete surface.

 Created by exposing the internal aggregate (whether natural or added) as part of your concrete’s final surface, your design options are many.
 And since ‘aggregate’ is a fancy way of describing the course materials used in construction, this covers a broad range of resources including rocks, sand, pebbles, glass, seashells, and much more.